redox-os/book/src/troubleshooting.md

 ## Notes

-This section contain details which apply to Redox problems on virtual machines and real hardware.
+This section contain details that apply to Redox problems on virtual machines and real hardware.

 ### General

+Problems in both virtual machines and real hardware.

-- If you aren't doing development and has a compilation or runtime problem be sure to verify if your build system/recipes sources and binaries are up-to-date or holding breaking changes, a build system update, single or complete recipe binary cleanup may fix your problems in most cases
+- If you aren't doing development and has a compilation or runtime problem be sure to verify if your build system/recipes sources and binaries are up-to-date or holding breaking changes.
+A build system update, single or complete recipe binary cleanup may fix your problems in most cases

 Read the [Debug Methods](#debug-methods) and [Boot](#boot) sections for more details.

+### Virtual Machine

+- CPU acceleration (Linux KVM or Windows Hyper-V) may hide or trigger bugs because accelerated and emulated CPU virtualization have different timings that may change bug behavior, disable/enable them to verify if the bug still happen or is easier to reproduce (you can use the `kvm=no` option to disable Linux KVM in Redox build system, for example: `make qemu kvm=no` )

 ### Real Hardware